-Procurement is a key enabler across all the above Council's priorities;
+Procurement is a key enabler across all the above Council's priorities.

 The aims are what the Council want to achieve, and the outcomes are the positive changes we are working towards for the benefit of our communities.
-These aims and outcomes will be supported by a number of priorities under an overall theme

-Transforming our council - to provide the foundations for staff to deliver outstanding customer service and performance.

-Growing our economy Strengthening our communities (includes being on track to become net zero by 2030).
+- Transforming our council to provide the foundations for staff to deliver outstanding customer service and performance. - Growing our economy - Strengthening our communities (includes being on track to become net zero by 2030). - Developing our infrastructure.

-Developing our infrastructure